 And finally, the most important lesson I learned to be successful at paint pouring

 Bonus Tip – Make sure that you have a secure place to allow your paint-pouring masterpiece to dry, free of pets and kids!
 You definitely don't want a bump or tumble to happen with the kids while your paint pour is drying.
 Unwanted pet hair and paw prints would be heartbreaking as well, so secure your surface while it dries.
 Don't ask me how I know, just trust me!

 Select a room with a door that the family will never go into, like the laundry room for paint pour drying.
 If you don't have access to a separate room, a large storage container turned upside down would also work!

-Once dry, just roll up the plastic garbage bags and throw them away.
+Once the DecoArt Fluid Art Ready to Pour Acrylic paint colors are dry, just roll up the plastic garbage bags and throw them away.
 No muss-no fuss!

-Let’s take a look at some of the other pour painting projects that members of the Laura Kelly Design Team created AND do a giveaway too.
+Let's take a look at some of the other pour painting projects that members of the Laura Kelly Design Team created.

 - Dinosaur Paint Pour by Laura at Me and My INKlings

 - Birdhouse Paint Pour by Katie at A Sweet Berry Designs

 - Easter Eggs Paint Pour by Blanca at Creativities Galore